falkecarlsen/gwent-vanilla/docs/milestone_1.md

 # Milestone 1

-Despite being a card game playable with physical cards, Vanilla Gwent actually have quite complex when modeled.
+Despite being a card game playable with physical cards, Vanilla Gwent is quite complex when modeled.
-It gets especially more complicated when we add interfaces, servers, serialization and more into the mix.
+It gets especially more complicated when we add interfaces, servers, serialization, and more into the mix.

 In order to develop the game, it will be broken down into a series of milestones.
 This document focuses on Milestone 1: The MVP.